fredericrous/git-templates/README.md

 A note on hook managers.
 Below is a list.
 Each has advantages and flows.
 Most of these managers are easy to use and easy to plug into.
 Some like husky adds the feature of auto install of the hooks.
 But in my opinion they don't provide enough different packages.
-They don't provide an easy way to search and download this packages.
+They don't provide an easy way to search and download these packages.
-Also I find these package manager overcomplicated for the little feature that git hooks is, there is a learning curve for each of these managers.
+Also I find these package managers overcomplicated for the little feature that git hooks is.
+Plus, there is a learning curve for each of these managers.
-In comparaison, the hooks on this repository are loaded by a simple for loop in a zsh script.
+In comparaison, the hooks on this repository are loaded by a for loop in a zsh script.
 It's simple, effective and easy to customize.

 - https://github.com/sds/overcommit [Ruby]
 - https://github.com/evilmartians/lefthook [Go]